apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   Maximum number of connection retries |TS| can make while an origin is marked dead.
-Typically this value is smaller than `proxy.config.http.connect_attempts_max_retries`_ so an error is returned to the client faster and also to reduce the load on the dead origin.
+   Maximum number of connection attempts |TS| can make while an origin is marked dead per request.
+Typically this value is smaller than
+   `proxy.config.http.connect_attempts_max_retries`_ so an error is returned to the client faster and also to reduce the load on the dead origin.
    The timeout interval `proxy.config.http.connect_attempts_timeout`_ in seconds is used with this setting.